Valentine Weaver House

-The Valentine Weaver House, also known as the Weaver House, is an historic, American home that is located in Macungie, Lehigh County, Pennsylvania.
+The Valentine Weaver House, also known as the Weaver House, is a historic home that is located in Macungie, Lehigh County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1984.

 History and architectural features

 Built in 1876, this historic structure is a three-story brick dwelling that was created in the form of a Gothic Cottage.
 It has a central projecting pavilion on the front façade, a patterned slate roof, and a full-width front porch.
 Also located on the property are a brick octagonal outhouse, a brick smokehouse, a spring house, and an ice house.

-It was added to the National Register of Historic Places in 1984.